next-boilerplate/next-boilerplate/README.md

 # Create Next App [![NPM](https://img.shields.io/npm/v/create-next-app-cli.svg)](https://www.npmjs.com/package/create-next-app-cli)

-Create Next App is a command line interface (create-next-app + CLI) for easily creating [Next.js](https://nextjs.org) app in one command with no build configuration.
-It come with default, material and semantic templates and all Next.js examples.
+Create Next App is a command line interface (create-next-app + CLI) for easily creating a [Next.js](https://nextjs.org) app by running one command with no build configuration.
+It come with default, material, bootstrap and semantic templates and Next.js examples.

 Create Next App with no build configuration.